The Center for Public Integrity subscribes to the Code of Ethics of the Society of Professional Journalists, reprinted here in full:

 Identification of Victims of Sex Crimes and Minors Accused of Crimes

 Absent a compelling reason to do so or permission from the person involved, the Center will not identify the alleged victims of sex crimes or minors charged with crimes.

-As a general matter, staff of the Center for Public Integrity will identify themselves and their relationship to the Center for Public Integrity or the when covering a story.
+As a general matter, staff of the Center for Public Integrity will identify themselves and their relationship to the Center when covering a story.
 Center staff should not lie about their identities or connection to the Center.
 However, in rare circumstances, it may be appropriate for Center staff not to disclose their identity or connection to the Center if doing so would prevent the Center obtaining information in the public interest.
 Any exceptions must be approved by the executive editor or their designee.

 Center staff wishing to engage in freelance or other outside work must obtain prior approval from the executive editor.